AVRLI/speaker-recognition/README.md

 A C folder containing code for deployment on the STM32L4R9I-DISCOVERY board.
 A Python folder containing Jupyter notebooks for training the model.

 To train the speaker verification model, follow the Jupyter notebooks provided in the python folder.
 The model is trained on the VoxCeleb1 training dataset, validated on the VoxCeleb1 validation dataset, and can be tested on the VoxCeleb2 test dataset.
-Verification lists are available in the dataset list folder.
+Training and verification lists are available in the dataset list folder.
 Note that the VoxCeleb2 data may need to be converted to WAV format using ffmpeg before testing.
 The data can be downloaded from: https://mm.kaist.ac.kr/datasets/voxceleb/

 To deploy and use the model on the STM32L4R9I-DISCOVERY evaluation board, follow these steps: